sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 Sourcegraph periodically sends a ping to Sourcegraph.com to help our product and customer teams.
 It sends only the high-level data below.
 It never sends code, repository names, usernames, or any other specific data.
 To learn more, go to the **Site admin > Pings** page on your instance.
 (The URL is `https://sourcegraph.example.com/site-admin/pings`.)

-## Connection to Sourcegraph
-1. To send pings that:
-   - Check for new product updates.
-   - Send anonymous, non-specific, aggregate metrics back to Sourcegraph.com.
-You can see the full list below.
-1. Sourcegraph extensions are fetched from Sourcegraph.com's extension registry (unless you are using a [private extension registry](https://docs.sourcegraph.com/admin/extensions#publish-extensions-to-a-private-extension-registry)).

-There are no other automatic external connections to Sourcegraph.com (or any other site on the internet).

 ## Critical telemetry

 Critical telemetry includes only the high-level data below required for billing, support, updates, and security notices.